AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> makefile
 .. index:: makefile

-:menuselection:`Build --> Makefile`
+* :menuselection:`Build --> Makefile`

-  If the `make` utility is in your PATH and you have a file called :file:`Makefile` in the same directory as your project file or if you've set the `makefile` property in the `Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your makefile.
+  If the :program:`make` utility is in your PATH and you have a file called :file:`Makefile` in the same directory as your project file or if you've set the :guilabel:`makefile` property in the :guilabel:`Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your makefile.

 .. index:: menu; build --> ant
 .. index:: ant

-:menuselection:`Build --> Ant`
+* :menuselection:`Build --> Ant`

-  If the `ant` utility is in your PATH and you have a file called :file:`build.xml` in the same directory as your project file or if you've set the `antfile` property in the `Ant` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your ant file.
+  If the :program:`ant` utility is in your PATH and you have a file called :file:`build.xml` in the same directory as your project file or if you've set the :guilabel:`antfile` property in the :guilabel:`Ant` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your ant file.

 .. index:: menu; build --> run --> <main>

-:menuselection:`Build --> Run --> <main>`
+* :menuselection:`Build --> Run --> <main>`

    For each main source file defined in your top level project, displays an entry to run the executable associated with that file.
 Running an